changeworld/azure-docs.ja-jp/articles/storsimple/storsimple-manage-volumes-u2.md

 <properties
-   pageTitle="StorSimple ボリュームの管理 (U2) | Microsoft Azure"
+   pageTitle="Manage your StorSimple volumes (U2) | Microsoft Azure"
-   description="StorSimple ボリュームを追加、変更、監視、削除する方法と、必要に応じて StorSimple ボリュームをオフラインにする方法について説明します。"
-   services="storsimple"
-   documentationCenter="NA"
-   authors="alkohli"
+   description="Explains how to add, modify, monitor, and delete StorSimple volumes, and how to take them offline if necessary." services="storsimple" documentationCenter="NA" authors="alkohli"